 The events below are just a few of Scotland’s Year of Coasts and Waters full event programme.

 This year’s Travelling Gallery exhibition follows a watery theme.
 It showcases three exciting young artists, Suzie Eggins, Amy Gear and Rhona Mühlebach, and their expressions inspired by the Year of Coasts and Waters.
 The Shapes of Water exhibition explores our coasts and waters through drawings, sculpture, paintings and film.
-The Travelling Gallery will visit the leisure centre in Stonehaven and Summerlee Museum in North Lanarkshire in the next few weeks.
+The Travelling Gallery will visit The Steading Courtyard in Crieff, the Neilston Library in East Renfrewshire and Whale in Edinburgh in the next few weeks.

 On until 25 November